 If there’s one thing that makes us even crazier than Belgium being ignored by the foodie press, it’s when we read an article recommending restaurants we know are substandard.

-We cry a little bit inside, when we see people recommending Rue des Bouchers as an ‘authentic’ place to dine in Brussels.
+We cry a little bit inside when we see people recommending Rue des Bouchers as an ‘authentic’ place to dine in Brussels.
 We shudder at the thought of people paying ridiculous prices for mussels and beer in Grand Place.

-So, even though we’re not The Guardian or The New York Times, we want to offer you our suggestions for 5 places you MUST eat in Brussels and we guarantee none of them are on Grand Place or Rue des Bouchers.
+So, even though we’re not The Guardian or The New York Times, we want to offer you our suggestions for 5 places you MUST eat in Brussels and we guarantee none of them is on Grand Place or Rue des Bouchers.